mabruras/sqapi/resources/docs/ENDPOINTS.md

 ## Endpoints
-*sqAPI* has some default endpoints activated, in addition to the active plugins that is running.
+*sqAPI* has some default endpoints activated, in addition to the active plugins that are running.

-These endpoints will be accessible even if there are no active plugins.
+These endpoints will be accessible even if there are no active plugins, even if the sqAPI instance is started as a `loader`.

 ### Health Check
 _TODO: Not implemented yet_